Gandi-IDE/scratch-vm/README.md

 JIT compiler for Scratch projects.

 The public API of TurboWarp/scratch-vm should be fully compatible with LLK/scratch-vm.
-See https://github.com/TurboWarp/scratch-vm/wiki/Public-API for more information.
+See "Public API" section below for more information.

 ## Setup